Meatfucker/metatron2/README.md

 * Configurable banned word list and mandatory negative prompt options for moderation purposes.
 * Images can be saved and uploaded in either png or jpg
 * Supports toggleable per channel default generation settings
+* A1111 API support for remote instead of local generation.

 ![metatron2](/assets/wordgenexample.png)